 - 1. Ensure that coordination for utility billing and payment processes for Educational and General (E&G) centralized facilities and investments in utility conservation measures occur through a combination of external and internal systems and entities. - 2.
 Continue to operate the university's internal billing systems in the existing manner.
-The Associate Vice President and Chief Facilities Officer is assigned the responsibility for the payment of these utility charges, where appropriate, using centrally managed funds for each utility (electricity, gas, steam, chilled water, potable water, domestic hot water, and propane). - 3.
+The Vice President for Campus Planning, Infrastructure, and Facilities is assigned the responsibility for the payment of these utility charges, where appropriate, using centrally managed funds for each utility (electricity, gas, steam, chilled water, potable water, domestic hot water, and propane). - 3.
 Maintain responsibility among decentralized operating units for billing processes and funding commitments associated with their facilities.
 This decentralized billing process shall apply to utility bills from external parties for service to outlying parts of the campus, as well as off-campus operations.